Palatal expansion: Slow expansion

-Implant-supported expansion
+Implant-assisted expansion

-Mini-implant assisted rapid palatal expansion (MARPE) involves the forces being applied directly to the maxillary bone instead of the teeth.
+Mini-implant Assisted Rapid Palatal Expansion (MARPE) involves the forces being applied directly to the maxillary bone instead of the teeth.
 This technique involves placing anywhere from 2–4 mini-implants in the palatal vault area of maxilla to anchor the RME appliance to the screws.
 The patient is then asked to turn the jackscrew with the rapid approach over next two weeks.

 This technique allows palatal expansion to be performed in young adults, in which the palatal suture is already fused, a result which was previously only achieved surgically.
 It has the advantage of being minimally invasive compared to SARPE and of achieving a greater degree of skeletal expansion compared to dentoalveolar expansion.
 In most adults, especially males a surgical assist may be recommended to achieve consistent outcomes, such as a typical SARPE procedure (now SAMARPE) or less invasive techniques.
 It has been demonstrated that both posterior expansion at the PNS, as well as expansion of the nasal aperture are critical in treating Obstructive sleep apnea.